vickneee/web-development-studies/studies/09.0 NodeMovies MongoDB Database with Node.js/worksheet.md

 ## package.json:

-You can create this file by running npm init in your project directory.
+You can create this file by running npm init in your project directory (nodemovies-mongodb).

 ```shell
 npm init